ssantee/fast-page/README.md

 ### Warning

-The following became an issue with non-unique logical IDs for the lambdas.
+The following became an issue with cdk-generated logical IDs for the lambdas.

 *Issue: When calling SAM CLI like this
 ```bash